 The Notorious B.I.G.

 Like his rival Tupac, The Notorious B.I.G. never won a Grammy, not even a Lifetime Achievement Award.
 It's pretty outrageous when you consider his massively popular albums.
-After all, Life After Death became one of the first hip-hop albums to be certified diamond, meaning it sold more than 10 million copies.
+In 1997, Life After Death became one of the first hip-hop albums to be certified diamond, meaning it sold more than 10 million copies.

 Throughout his short life, Biggie received four Grammy nominations, but lost out to Coolio and Will Smith, as well as his wife, Faith Evans, and his Bad Boy brother, Puff Daddy.
-Their "I'll Be Missing You" win, which was in 1998 for Best Rap Performance by a Duo or Group, had to be pretty bittersweet for those B.I.G. left behind.
+Their "I'll Be Missing You" win at the 1998 ceremony—for Best Rap Performance by a Duo or Group—had to be pretty bittersweet for those B.I.G. left behind.

 Despite being one of the best-selling bands in history, Journey has only managed to receive one Grammy nomination.
-At this point, it might be safe to say that they've stopped believing that they'll ever win a Grammy.
+At this point, we can only imagine they've stopped believing that they'll ever win a Grammy.